Oswald Peraza Player Props: Yankees vs. Twins

 Oswald Peraza At The Plate

-- Peraza has a base hit in three of six games played this year (50.0%), but zero multi-hit games.
+- Peraza has gotten a hit in three of six games this year, but he has zero multi-hit games.

+- He has not hit a home run in his six games this season.

 - Peraza has an RBI in one game this year, and it was more than one in that game.

-- He has scored in three of six games so far this year.
+- He has scored in three games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.